wnfs-wg/spec/spec/private-wnfs.md

 The multimap container MUST be represented as a CBOR-encoded Merkle HAMT.
 The values MUST be a set of IPLD-formatted binary blobs.

-All values in the Merkle HAMT MUST be sorted in lexicographic ascending order by CID.
+All values in the Merkle HAMT MUST be sorted in binary ascending order by CID.

 ```typescript
 type PrivateForest = CBOR<HAMT<Namefilter, Array<CID<ByteArray>>>>